-The following information is applicable to any prospective or current student enrolled in a program with distance education.
-Fortis College reviews admissions applications and may enroll students in programs with distance education delivery who are residents of Virginia, Maryland, Alabama and North Carolina only.
+The following information is applicable to any prospective or current student enrolled in a program with distance education, including blended programs.
+Fortis College reviews admissions applications and may enroll students in programs with distance education who are residents of the following states only: Virginia, Maryland, and Alabama.
 The student's address of residency as reflected on government issued identification, mail reflecting the student's address, or student attestation will be utilized to determine state of residency.
 Should the student change their address while enrolled at Fortis College, the student is required to notify the School's Registrar of their new address.
 Should the student move out of one of the above listed states while enrolled in a program with distance education at Fortis College, the School may be required to withdraw the student from the program prior to completion.

-GRIEVANCE PROCEDURE, PAGE 72
+GRIEVANCE PROCEDURE, PAGE 81